javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 ## Access date components

-The are many methods to access the year, month and so on from the `Date` object.
+There are many methods to access the year, month and so on from the `Date` object.
 But they can be easily remembered when categorized.

 `getFullYear()`
 : Get the year (4 digits)